apache/arrow/docs/source/cpp/compute.rst

 | subsecond          | Unary      | Temporal          | Double        |        |                                              |
 +--------------------+------------+-------------------+---------------+--------+----------------------------------------------+

 * \(1) Outputs the number of the day of the week.
-Week begins on Monday and is denoted by 0 and ends on Sunday denoted by 6. :struct:`TemporalComponentExtractionOptions` can be used to set the index of the day that starts the week.
+By default week begins on Monday represented by 0 and ends on Sunday represented by 6. :member:`TemporalComponentExtractionOptions::week_start` can be used to set the starting day of the week using ISO convention (Monday=1, Sunday=7).
+Day numbering can start with 0 or 1 using :member:`TemporalComponentExtractionOptions::week_start` paramter.
 * \(2) First ISO week has the majority (4 or more) of it's days in January.
 ISO year starts with the first ISO week.
   See `ISO 8601 week date definition`_ for more details.